President Biden may struggle to get new $3,000 benefit to many of America’s poorest families

 They are also about twice as likely to be Black compared with the national average.

-“The tax code is a powerful tool, but it only works insofar as you have really good participation in the tax system,” said Kyle Pomerleau, a tax expert at the American Enterprise Institute, a right-leaning think-tank.
+“The tax code is a powerful tool, but it only works insofar as you have really good participation in the tax system,” said Kyle Pomerleau, a tax expert at the American Enterprise Institute, a right-leaning think tank.
 “Tax credits are likely to miss people who don’t file individual income taxes, and so they will miss many low-income households.”

 Additionally, experts say, the IRS is likely to struggle to reach the millions of families experiencing changes in child custody arrangements because the agency lacks current information about family status.
 Democrats’ plan calls for sending the monthly benefit to parents who had custody of their child for more than 50 percent of the preceding year.